*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 That brings us to the end of our look at bilberry leaf tea.
 This is going to be an herbal tea that is not going to make its way into the mainstream anytime soon I don’t think.

 I just think it’s overlooked for whatever reason.
-I can’t really put my finger on why this tea would be an enjoyable one from many mainstream tea drinkers to drink but it doesn’t seem to have the penetration of a chamomile tea or lavender tea or even a hibiscus tea at this point.
+I can’t really put my finger on why this tea would be an enjoyable one for many mainstream tea drinkers to drink but it doesn’t seem to have the penetration of a chamomile tea or lavender tea or even a hibiscus tea at this point.

 That could change in the future and we could all be drinking all the types of bilberry leaf tea Blends made by the biggest companies in the world but I don’t see it happening anytime soon.